The One Thing

 We’re overwhelmed because we care about too many things at once.

-Choosing one thing isn’t about doing less because you’ve failed.
+Choosing one thing in the One Thing practice isn’t about doing less because you’ve failed.

 It’s about doing less on purpose, so something meaningful can take root.